 CTRL+V, or Control-V, is the keyboard shortcut for Paste in the Microsoft Office Suite.
-This shortcut works best when used in tandem with the Copy shortcut and/or the Cut shortcut.
+In other words, this allows you to paste content with your keyboard, after you have used the Copy shortcut and/or the Cut shortcut.
 However, there is more to the Paste shortcut than most people realize.
-Read on to learn all about how the Paste shortcut works.

 How does the Paste shortcut work?

 The Paste shortcut works by pasting whatever you have copied or cut to your clipboard.
-On top of that, as you paste between your documents, the shortcut gives you Paste Options.
-This allows you to control the formatting of your content as you paste it, saving you even more time.
+To be clear, before you can paste content using your keyboard, you first need to copy or cut something.
+On top of that, as you paste content between Microsoft office documents, the Paste shortcut gives you specific Paste Options.
+The Paste Options allow you to control the formatting of your content as you paste it into a new program, saving you even more time.

 As formatting consumes 40% or more of your time inside the Microsoft Office suite, the better you are at choosing the correct Past Options, the more time you will save.